stan-dev/docs/README.md

     + `src/functions-reference` - Stan Functions Reference
     + `src/reference-manual` - Stan Reference Manual
     + `src/stan-users-guide` - Stan Users Guide
+    + `src/quarto-config` - A submodule of the [stan-dev/quarto-config](https://github.com/stan-dev/quarto-config) repository for shared files between the docs and Stan website

 * `docs`: the directory `docs` on branch `master` is the [publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for the project pages site.
 Whenever a verified member of the Stan organization pushes to `docs` on branch `master`, GitHub (re)builds and (re)deploys the website.